apache/incubator-streampark/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for contributing to StreamPark!
 Please make sure that your code changes are covered with tests.
 And in case of new features or big changes remember to adjust the documentation.

-Here are some tips for you:
+## Contribution Checklist

-1. If this is your first time, please read our contributor guidelines: https://streampark.apache.org/community/submit_guide/submit_code
+  - If this is your first time, please read our contributor guidelines: [Submit Code](https://streampark.apache.org/community/submit_guide/submit_code).

+  - Make sure that the pull request corresponds to a [GITHUB issue](https://github.com/apache/streampark/issues).

+  - Name the pull request in the form "[Feature] Title of the pull request", where *Feature* can be replaced by `Hotfix`, `Bug`, etc.

+  - Fill out the template below to describe the changes contributed by the pull request.
+That will give reviewers the context they need to do the review.

-2. If the PR is unfinished, add '[WIP]' in your PR title, e.g., '[WIP][Bug] Your PR title ...'.
+  - If the PR is unfinished, add `[WIP]` in your PR title, e.g., `[WIP][Feature] Title of the pull request`.
-3. If possible, provide a concise example to reproduce the issue for a faster review.

 -->

-## What changes were proposed in this pull request?
+## What changes were proposed in this pull request

 Issue Number: close #xxx <!-- REMOVE this line if no issue to close -->